History of Cambodia: Khmer Republic and the War (1970–75)

 While visiting Beijing in 1970 Sihanouk was ousted by a military coup led by Prime Minister General Lon Nol and Prince Sisowath Sirik Matak in the early hours of 18 March 1970.

 However, as early as 12 March 1970, the CIA Station Chief told Washington that based on communications from Sirik Matak, Lon Nol's cousin, that "the (Cambodian) army was ready for a coup".
 Lon Nol assumed power after the military coup and immediately allied Cambodia with the United States.
 Son Ngoc Thanh, an opponent of Pol Pot, announced his support for the new government.
-On 9 October, the Cambodian monarchy was abolished, and the country was renamed the Khmer Republic.
 The new regime immediately demanded that the Vietnamese communists leave Cambodia.

-Hanoi rejected the new republic's request for the withdrawal of NVA troops.
+Hanoi rejected the new government's request for the withdrawal of NVA troops.
 In response, the United States moved to provide material assistance to the new government's armed forces, which were engaged against both CPK insurgents and NVA forces.
-The North Vietnamese and Viet Cong forces, desperate to retain their sanctuaries and supply lines from North Vietnam, immediately launched armed attacks on the new government.
+The North Vietnamese and Viet Cong forces, determined to retain their sanctuaries and supply lines from North Vietnam, immediately launched armed attacks on the new government.
 The North Vietnamese quickly overran large parts of eastern Cambodia, reaching to within 15 mi of Phnom Penh.
 The North Vietnamese turned the newly won territories over to the Khmer Rouge.
 The king urged his followers to help in overthrowing this government, hastening the onset of civil war.

 In April 1970, US President Richard Nixon announced to the American public that US and South Vietnamese ground forces had entered Cambodia in a campaign aimed at destroying NVA base areas in Cambodia (see Cambodian Incursion).
 The US had already been bombing Vietnamese positions in Cambodia for well over a year by that point.
 Although a considerable quantity of equipment was seized or destroyed by US and South Vietnamese forces, containment of North Vietnamese forces proved elusive.